w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

   rendering][render-suppression] while the DOM callback is running, but now we can pause rendering in only part of the page.

-* _Transitions respect z-index:_  Non-transitioning content outside the scoped
+* _Transitions respect z-index:_  Non-transitioning content outside the scope
-  transition root can now paint on top of the transitioning content.
+  can now paint on top of the transitioning content.
 This is useful for overlays such as menus and notification bars, which previously could not stack in front of the pseudo-element tree.

 ## Current status

-Scoped View Transitions has been proposed to the CSS Working Group ([#9890](https://github.com/w3c/csswg-drafts/issues/9890)) as a change to the [CSS View Transitions Module Level 2][css-view-transitions-2] specification, and [passed review](https://github.com/w3ctag/design-reviews/issues/1188)
+Element-Scoped View Transitions has been proposed to the CSS Working Group ([#9890](https://github.com/w3c/csswg-drafts/issues/9890)) as a change to the [CSS View Transitions Module Level 2][css-view-transitions-2] specification, and [passed review](https://github.com/w3ctag/design-reviews/issues/1188)